Lapse

 Soft hands cup my face

-And suddenly, I am seven years old again.
+And I am seven years old again.

 XOXO, Michaela